Sept. 13, 2024 to Sept. 15, 2024

 Blenheim Palace

 By the late 19th century, the Marlboroughs’ finances were looking bleak, and a series of paintings, as well as Blenheim’s library were sold to ease the situation.
-Salvation came in 1895 when the super-rich American heiress Consuelo Vanderbilt was encouraged by her ambitious mother to marry Charles ‘Sunny’ Spencer-Churchill, 9th Duke of Marlborough, and save Blenheim from ruin with the money she was able to pump into it.
+Salvation came in 1895 when the super-rich American heiress Consuelo Vanderbilt was encouraged by her ambitious mother to marry Charles ‘Sunny’ Spencer-Churchill, 9th Duke of Marlborough, and save Blenheim from ruin.
 While this was successful, the venture came at a different kind of cost: the Marlboroughs’ marriage failed, and ended in 1921.
 The house was used as a school and then to house MI5 during the Second World War, during which the family stayed on-site, and in 1987, Blenheim was designated a UNESCO World Heritage Site.
-It remains the family home of the Dukes of Marlborough.

 RELATED ARTICLES